TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 ## Summary

-Xamarin.Forms includes support for page navigation, which typically results from the user\'s interaction with the UI, or from the app itself, as a result of internal logic-driven state changes.
+Xamarin.Forms includes support for page navigation, which typically results from the user's interaction with the UI, or from the app itself, as a result of internal logic-driven state changes.
 However, navigation can be complex to implement in apps that use the MVVM pattern.